SyncSavings/integration-guide/docs/support.md

 # Support

-If you need assistance during the integration process, please reach out to your SyncSavings integration contact.
+If you need assistance during the integration process, please reach out to your Sync Savings integration contact.